 The issue isn’t necessarily cutting costs.
 The question I usually ask is: Who bears the brunt of the cost-cutting?
 Well, the answer is straightforward.
 Erik Wright, an economic sociologist at the University of Wisconsin-Madison, provided the answer.

 Erik Wright stated that the environment is usually the point of call when capitalists are seeking outlets to project some of that cost.
-For instance, instead of firms investing in the proper disposal of waste, they opt to dispose of it in the ocean.
-That is the most common example of cost-cutting.
+For instance, in the past, instead of firms investing in the proper disposal of waste, they opt to dispose of it in the ocean.
+That is a common example of cost-cutting.

 Except there’s an intervention from the state or organized social forces like Greenpeace, these behaviors go unchecked.
 Even with the states, I have noticed a deliberate reluctance to checkmate the practices of these capitalists.
 The reason for such action is too obvious even to the blind.